Frequently Asked Questions

 An example of the announcement is: A student is looking for a volunteer note-taker in this class.
 The note-taker will receive a stipend of $30 in UMoney per semester from the Office for Disability Equity.
 Please see me after class for more information.

-How do instructors or departments request Sign Language interpreting or captioning services?
+How do I or my department request Sign Language interpreting or captioning services?

 What if a classroom is moved?